tbnobody/OpenDTU-docs/README.md

 ## Read the documentation

-The published documentation can be found here: <https://tbnobody.github.io/OpenDTU-docs/>
+The published documentation can be found at [opendtu-onbattery.net](https://opendtu-onbattery.net/).

 ## Testing